atomhax/gratipay.com/www/about/policies/terms-of-service.md

-_Last Updated: December 12, 2016_
+_Last Updated: September NN, 2017_

 These Terms of Service ("Terms") are an agreement between you, a user ("Participant") of the Gratipay service (the "Service"), and Gratipay, LLC ("Gratipay").
 They govern your use of the Service and your relationship with Gratipay.
-When you register as a Gratipay Participant, you agree to be bound by these Terms.
+When you use Gratipay, you agree to be bound by these Terms.

 If you have any questions about these Terms, please contact us: